KhronosGroup/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 Global-level functions are those which contain no dispatchable object as the first parameter, such as `vkCreateInstance` and `vkEnumerateInstanceExtensionProperties`.
-The ICD must support querying global- level entry points by calling `vk_icdGetInstanceProcAddr` with a NULL `VkInstance` parameter.
+The ICD must support querying global- level entry-points by calling `vk_icdGetInstanceProcAddr` with a NULL `VkInstance` parameter.
 Instance-level functions are those that have either `VkInstance`, or `VkPhysicalDevice` as the first parameter dispatchable object.
-Both core entry points and any instance extension entry points the ICD supports should be available via `vk_icdGetInstanceProcAddr`.
-Future Vulkan instance extensions may define and use new instance-level dispatchable objects other than `VkInstance` and `VkPhysicalDevice`, in which case extension entry points using these newly defined dispatchable objects must be queryable via `vk_icdGetInstanceProcAddr`.
+Both core entry-points and any instance extension entry-points the ICD supports should be available via `vk_icdGetInstanceProcAddr`.
+Future Vulkan instance extensions may define and use new instance-level dispatchable objects other than `VkInstance` and `VkPhysicalDevice`, in which case extension entry-points using these newly defined dispatchable objects must be queryable via `vk_icdGetInstanceProcAddr`.

-All other Vulkan entry points must either:
+All other Vulkan entry-points must either:
  * NOT be exported directly from the ICD library
  * or NOT use the official Vulkan function names if they are exported